 Those dealing with a medical condition or serious illness may experience anxiety disorders.

-The anxiety, worry, or associated symptoms make it hard to carry out day-to-day activities and responsibilities.
+Anxiety, worry, or associated symptoms make it hard to carry out day-to-day activities and responsibilities.
 They may interfere with work or school and may affect relationships.

 A diagnosis of anxiety requires an evaluation by a licensed clinician such as a psychiatrist or psychologist who specializes in anxiety.
 At Clarity Clinic, we offer anxiety disorder diagnoses and treatment for children, teens, and adults aimed at understanding the anxiety, as well as triggers associated with symptoms.
 At Clarity Clinic, we conduct anxiety assessments to determine the severity of the anxiety and identify any coexisting conditions that can frequently be a contributing factor to anxiety, such as depression, substance abuse, and mood disorders.